Eyewitness account

 We didn’t need form letters or fuel tank after all.

 Then, more folks joined in, among them my math teachers.
-It struck me as odd that they had on slick tailored white shirts, for A/C air travel (all day we saw only soak-wet shirts) The genius twins looked so out of place, against the backdrop of blood-stained barge.
+It struck me as odd that they had on slick tailored white shirts, for A/C air trip (all day we saw only soak-wet shirts) The genius twins looked so out of place, against the backdrop of blood-stained barge.
 Since I had never seen them outside of school setting, their squatting among us commoners – mandarin among the mass – signified a reversal of social order.
 A reality reset.

 Oh, how society would remarkably improve if everyone behaved as fellow species on an inter-galactic travel i.e. long-haul civility (win/win) vs short-term cannibalism (zero sum).